411c0d3d/MonopolyGame/ReadMe.md

-                  → Dice animation plays and settles on real values → The Player takes some actions from the client via signalR → Player Action is sent via hub service and received by GameHub on the server → The game engine alters GameState and triggers the GameHub to update the client via SignalR
+                  → Dice animation plays and settles on real values → The Player takes some actions from the client via signalR → Player Action is sent via hub service and received by GameHub on the server → The GameEngine produces new GameState and triggers the GameHub to update the Clients via SignalR
 ```

 The server is always the source of truth.
 The client never modifies game state locally — it waits for `GameStateUpdated` before re-rendering.